samstone02/samstone02/README.md

 # Revolutionizing the *ENTIRE* world one line at a time

-Hello, visitor.
-Name's Sam Stone.
-Software developer.
-I am passionate about video games and the internet.

-I currently work part-time at Little Caesars as a backend developer, but I'm looking for full time work.
-Reach out if you want to!

-I'm currently working on a mod for Minecraft.
-It's almost finished, just need to squash some bugs.
-Check it out on my CurseForge profile linked below.
+Name's Stone.
+Sam Stone.
+I pay rent as a web developer, and I like making games for fun.
+I'm currently checking out Godot.

+I also like animals.
+Especially bugs, fish, reptiles, and amphibians.

 # Contact
 - Email: samuelrystone@gmail.com